 Setting up the Salesforce SharePoint integration using Files Connect can be complex and may require navigating outdated documentation.
 Many users follow the integration instructions on the documentation only to end with a nasty error such as:

-• “Can’t access external source – External data source is unavailable because of an error”
+- “Can’t access external source – External data source is unavailable because of an error”

-• “You are not authorized to perform that operation”
+- “You are not authorized to perform that operation”

-• “An unknown error occurred while accessing Files Connect”.
+- “An unknown error occurred while accessing Files Connect”.

 Argh!
 It can’t really get much worse than running into an unknown error like that.
 When you see something like this, you know it is time to look for an alternative.

-Document Extractor built for Salesforce platform™ is an excellent example of a third-party integration tool that simplifies and enhances the Salesforce SharePoint integration.
+Document Extractor built for the Salesforce platform™ is an excellent example of a third-party integration tool that simplifies and enhances the Salesforce SharePoint integration.
 This tool automates the transfer of Salesforce documents to SharePoint while replacing them with links within Salesforce.

 Moreover, when the service finds two documents with the same name at the same location on Salesforce, it creates two documents on SharePoint, and it adds a suffix that allows both files to exist on SharePoint.

 Whenever you add a document to a new object in Salesforce, Document Extractor will automatically create the correct folder to store it on SharePoint.
 This works for a Standard object like an Account, Contact, Lead, or Opportunity or a Custom object.
-Furthermore, Document Extractor will keep the same structure as well and all documents related to that new object.
+Furthermore, Document Extractor will keep the same structure as all documents related to that new object.

 All this means the integration provides several benefits, including compliance with GDPR and other regulations, seamless user experience, and the preservation of document information and version history.